jamespfennell/hoard/docs/design-doc.md

 After running clean, the data is no longer confined to the Hoard replica and Hoard doesn't need to run anymore.

-The clean action automatically runs at the end of the collect action.
+The clean task automatically runs at the end of the collect task.

 ### Retrieve

-The retrieve action copies files from object storage to the local machine.
+The retrieve task copies files from object storage to the local machine.
 The following additional options are accepted:

 -`target_directory`: where Hoard should store the files.